Qualifying Credit Score For Mortgage

 Qualifying Credit Scores If The Borrower Has Co-Borrowers

-If the main borrower has co-borrowers, Fannie Mae allows the middle credit scores of the borrower and co-borrowers to get averaged.
-If the borrower has a 600 FICO and the co-borrower has a 700 credit score, Fannie Mae will allow the two middle credit scores to get averaged on conventional loans.
+When the primary borrower has co-borrowers, Fannie Mae permits the middle credit scores of both the borrower and co-borrowers to be averaged.
+For instance, if the borrower has a 600 FICO score and the co-borrower has a 700 credit score, Fannie Mae allows the qualifying credit score for mortgage to be determined by averaging these two middle scores on conventional loans.

 How Do Credit Bureaus Evaluate Qualifying Credit Score For Borrowers